 6.10.3.1 General

-For Local Offloading Management, traffic routing related policy (e.g., local offloading management policy) need be provided to the I-SMF.
+For Local Offloading Management, traffic routing related policy (e.g., Local Offloading Management Policy) need be provided to the I-SMF.

 Based on the received policy information and EAS Deployment information, the I-SMF may (re)discover and (re)select ULCL and local PSA UPF for routing the traffic locally.

-Editor's note: whether the AF traffic influence information is transferred to I-SMF is FFS.

 NOTE: The AF does not need to be aware of whether Local Offloading Management is applied or not.

-6.10.3.2 Local offloading management policy handling for Local Offloading Management
+6.10.3.2 Local offloading management policy handling

 The Local Offloading Management Policy is generated by PCF and retrieved by SMF for Local Offloading Management as described in clause 6.10.2.
-The Local offloading Management Policy may also be provided with a Offload Identifier.
+The Local Offloading Management Policy may also be provided with a Offload Identifier.
 The Offload Identifier is assigned by PCF, and is unique within the PLMN.
-The SMF and I-SMF for Local Offloading Management may also be preconfigured with Local Offloading policy and tagged with related Offload Identifier(s).
-In this case, the PCF only provides the Offload Identifier to the SMF.
+The SMF and I-SMF for Local Offloading Management may also be preconfigured with Local Offloading Management Policy and each Local Offloading Management Policy may be tagged with related Offload Identifier(s).
+The PCF may only provide the Offload Identifier to the SMF.

 The detailed information of Local Offloading Management Policy is described in clause 6.4 of TS 23.503 [4].The SMF forwards the received Local Offloading Management Policy or Offload Identifier to the I-SMF transparently.